pratyushmittal/Fully-Faltoo/content/pages/about.md

-Title: About Me
+Title: About Pratyush Mittal
 description: About Pratyush Mittal
 slug: about

 ![Pratyush Mittal]({filename}/uploads/profile.jpg)

-Hi, I am Pratyush.
+Hi, I am Pratyush Mittal.
 I am a Chartered Accountant but I also love to write computer programs.

 I am currently digging deep into the principals of value investing and also developing a financial tool called [Screener][].